We all know that feeling of trying to get over that “hump” in our road to progress.

 If you’re still seeking that absolutely perfect fit—look no further.

-This time around, figure out which approach will be best for you so you won’t have any more excuses or waste any more time—you’ll just come out the other end with the Spanish skills you need.
+Here’s a quick guide to help you figure out which approach will be best for you, so that you’ll just come out the other end with the Spanish skills you need.

 What to Expect from Intermediate Spanish